The Redistributive Consequences of Segregation and Misperceptions

 77 Pages Posted: 21 Dec 2017 Last revised: 24 Feb 2022

 Date Written: December 21, 2017

-In this paper I present a model in which an increase in inequality can lead to a decrease in voters' demand for redistribution.
+In this paper I present a model in which an increase in income in-equality can lead to a decrease in voters’ demand for redistribution.
 In my model, people sort into groups according to income and as a result they become biased about the shape of the income distribution.
-I demonstrate that an increase in inequality can lead to a decrease in perceived inequality in the presence of segregation, and hence to a fall in peoples support for redistribution.
-I motivate my main assumptions with empirical evidence from a small survey that I conducted via Amazon Mechanical Turk.
+I demonstrate that an increase in inequality can lead to a decrease in perceived inequality in the presence of segregation, and hence to a fall in people’s support for redistribution.

 Keywords: Personal Income Distribution, Inequality, Redistribution